rundeck/docs/docs/api/rundeck-api.md

 ### Get A System Feature Status

-Return the information about if a specific system feature is enabled or not.
+Return the information whether a specific system feature is enabled or not.

 **Request:**